andreamazzai/ml/docs/_docs/en/10-home-en.md

 Among the aspects to mention, on which I spent a lot, **a **lot**, ***really a lot of time***:

-- understanding the operation of the 74181 ALU, for which I created a test bench based on what I learned from David Courtney.
-[David Courtney](docs/en/alu/#link-utili);
+- understanding the operation of the 74181 ALU, for which I created a test bench based on what I learned from [David Courtney](docs/en/alu/#useful-links);
 - understanding binary arithmetic in two's complement;
 - understanding overflow, closely related to the previous point;
 - integration of the 74181 ALU and Instruction Register (IR) in "[hardwired](docs/en/alu/#relazione-diretta-hardwired-tra-instruction-register-e-alu)" mode to automatically generate the ALU input signals based on the instruction present in the IR;